popadana10/personal_portfolio_figma_prototype/README.md

 # Personal Portfolio Figma Prototype

 This repository contains the Figma prototype for my personal portfolio website.
 The prototype is designed to showcase my skills, projects, and experiences in a visually appealing and user-friendly manner.
 The provided provided sample is a pdf file.
-However, if you would like to check it out the link below will give you access to the original one.
+However, if you would like to se the high.fidelity prototype then you can check it out using the link below will.

 # Link
 https://www.figma.com/file/rrFVYAdT3wZ3Z09MFxW8jC/Untitled?type=design&node-id=0%3A1&mode=design&t=kFHtSkB8VgCxxslM-1